 What have been the biggest challenges you’ve experienced thus far?

 Building our facility came with its challenges, as we made it to a higher specification than most.
-We started with the end in mind: to be GMP certified, which led us to be certified by the BRC Global Standards (BRCGS).
+We started with the end in mind: to gain GMP certification, which will lead us to be certified by the BRC Global Standards (BRCGS).
 BRCGS is an internationally recognized benchmark for best practice in food safety, quality and responsibility.
-Having this certification allows us to work with all supply chains around the world.
+Attaining this certification will allow us to work with all supply chains around the world.